heavyblotto/memorativa/docs/3. the machine system/memorativa-3-4-machine-enhanced-generative-ai.md

    - **Input Interfaces**: For initial creation of percept-triplets, vector encodings, and basic content capture
    - **Processing Interfaces**: For fundamental transformations like MST translations and vector adjustments
    - **Geocentric Interfaces**: For establishing basic angular relationships between percepts
+   - **Cognitive Mode Alignment**: Predominantly used during Gathering Mode for percept collection and basic organization

 2. **Composite Structures** are primarily managed through:
    - **Processing Interfaces**: For prototype formation, focus space creation, and pattern template assembly
    - **Analysis Interfaces**: For aspect network visualization and pattern exploration
    - **Geocentric Interfaces**: For observer-centric analysis of prototypes and their relationships
+   - **Cognitive Mode Alignment**: Bridge the transition between Gathering Mode and Synthesis Mode, supporting both intuitive collection and reflective analysis

 3. **Complex Structures** are primarily manipulated through:
    - **Analysis Interfaces**: For exploring books, knowledge networks, and conceptual demarcations
    - **Collaboration Interfaces**: For multi-user interaction with shared knowledge structures
    - **Geocentric Interfaces**: For interactive exploration of temporal sequences and complex relationship networks
+   - **Cognitive Mode Alignment**: Primarily used during Synthesis Mode for deep conceptual work and knowledge construction

-This mapping ensures that all system capabilities are accessible through intuitive controls that adapt to user expertise levels and contextual requirements while maintaining the conceptual integrity of the underlying knowledge structures at each level of complexity.
+This mapping ensures that all system capabilities are accessible through intuitive controls that adapt to user expertise levels and contextual requirements while maintaining the conceptual integrity of the underlying knowledge structures at each level of complexity and explicitly supporting both cognitive modes.

 Each interface tier integrates with the core components to provide cohesive user experiences while maintaining the conceptual integrity of the underlying knowledge structures.
 The interface framework ensures that all system capabilities are accessible through intuitive controls that adapt to user expertise levels and contextual requirements.